Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Related Work

-Concerning the learning for selecting the next variable to branch on, Song et al. \cite{song_learning_2022} propose to combine a \textit{double deep Q-network} algorithm \cite{van2016deep} with a graph neural network for carrying out this task.
-The approach is trained to minimize the expected number of nodes to reach a leaf node using the \textit{first-fail principle}.
-Although this is a good proxy for pruning a maximum of infeasible solutions for a constraint satisfaction problem, it does not extend naturally to optimization variants, for which one should consider a trade-off between the quality of the solution found and the number of nodes required to reach that solution.
-For the value-selection heuristic, Cappart et al.~\cite{cappart_combining_2020} proposed to train a model with reinforcement learning outside the CP solver and to integrate the agent, once trained, subsequently in the solver.
+For the value-selection heuristic, Chu and Stuckey~\cite{chu2015learning} introduced a scoring function which gives a score indicating how good an assignation is, given the current domain.
+A training phase is the carried out in a supervised manner to learn this scoring function.
+Cappart et al.~\cite{cappart_combining_2020} proposed to train a model with reinforcement learning outside the CP solver and to integrate the agent, once trained, subsequently in the solver.
 This has been achieved by reaping the benefits of a dynamic programming formulation of a combinatorial problem.
 An important limitation of this work is that no information related to the CP solver, such as the propagation achieved on a node, can be used to drive the decision.
-Chalumeau et al.~\cite{chalumeau_seapearl_2021} proposed to carry out the learning inside the solver.
-The model is trained to find the optimal solution and to prove it with the least number of search nodes possible.
+Chalumeau et al.~\cite{chalumeau_seapearl_2021} mitigated this issue by carrying out the learning inside the solver.
+The model is trained to find the optimal solution and to prove it with the least number of explored search nodes.
 However, this goal is disconnected from finding the best solution as quickly as possible and is practically hard to achieve, even with a good heuristic.
 A more realistic goal is to find a good solution quickly without closing the search.
 This is how the contribution of this paper is positioned.

-We would like to point out that learning \textit{how to branch} is not the only way to leverage ML inside a combinatorial optimization solver.
-Related works have also been proposed on learning tight optimization bounds~\cite{cappart2022improving,cappart2019improving} or for accelerating column generation approaches~\cite{morabit2021machine}.
+We want to point out that learning \textit{how to branch} is not the only way to leverage ML inside a combinatorial optimization solver.
+Related works have also been proposed on learning tight optimization bounds~\cite{cappart2022improving} or for accelerating column generation approaches~\cite{morabit2021machine}.
 A recurrent design choice is an architecture based on graph neural networks.
 We refer to the following survey for more information about combinatorial optimization with graph neural networks~\cite{cappart_GNN}.